jetbrains-academy/kotlin-onboarding-introduction/Chat/completeTheProject/task.md

 <div class="hint" title="Push me to learn which functions can be helpful to solve this task">

-To print the answer you can use the `println` function from the previous steps.
+To print the answer, you can use the `println` function from the previous steps.

 </div>